KiaraRich/KiaraRich.github.io/README.md

 I earned my Master's in Computational and Applied Mathematics, where I developed advanced mathematical and computational techniques to solve real-world problems.
 This program deepened my expertise in modeling, optimization, and automation, laying a strong foundation for tackling complex challenges in engineering and data science.

 📚 Notable Projects
-Research Paper: Automation in Neural Networks for Predictive Analysis Focused on improving automation processes within neural networks, leveraging Python and TensorFlow for high-accuracy predictions.
+- Research Paper: **Cybersecurity - Identifying Civilian Threats and How to Protect Against Them** Explored methods to protect data, networks, and devices from unauthorized access and cyber threats such as malware, phishing, and identity theft.
+Proposed practical strategies like antivirus software, multi-factor authentication, and data backups to enhance security.

-Project: Statistical Modeling for Stock Market Analysis Designed and implemented Markov chain models to analyze stock market behavior and predict trends.
+- Project: Statistical Modeling for Stock Market Analysis Designed and implemented Markov chain models to analyze stock market behavior and predict trends.
-Project: Mathematical Modeling for Climate Change Data Utilized differential equations and numerical methods to model and analyze climate change impacts using real-world datasets.
+- Project: Mathematical Modeling for Climate Change Data Utilized differential equations and numerical methods to model and analyze climate change impacts using real-world datasets.